Please read this entire page.

 - Children over 14 are staring high school when activities increase and interests change.

-- Children over 17 don't have time for guinea pigs and what college freshman has pets in their dorm?
+- Children over 17 don't have time for guinea pigs and what college freshman is allowed to have pets in their dorm?

 - Guinea pigs are prey animals and hide their symptoms of illness, requiring an actively participating Adult.

-- Guinea pigs scratch, nip and squirm and are often dropped and injured by children.
+- Guinea pigs scratch, nip and squirm and are often dropped by children.

-- Guinea pigs have very fragile skeletal systems and are easily broken and killed.
+- Guinea pigs have very fragile skeletal systems and are easily injured.

 - Guinea pigs require a significant amount of daily care that is best provided by an Adult.